DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 "Once we'll finish preparations.
 It was easy to attack Vanessa since she was staying in capital.
-But it will be different with foreign gods."
+But it will be different with sidhes."

 Elven forest, dwarves hamlet, fairies hideout and angels garden.
 All of these were unknown territories to humans.